Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Convolutional neural network

 \subsubsection{Epistemic uncertainty}

-We use a Bayesian Neural Network (BNN) to obtain uncertainty in the model parameters.
+We use a Bayesian neural network (BNN) to obtain uncertainty in the model parameters.
 Each time the network makes a prediction, a random value of each weight is drawn from a Gaussian probability distribution with trainable mean and variance rather than having fixed weights across the network~\citep{VI}.
 During inference, we repeatedly sample from the network to obtain an ensemble of different predictions.
-The epistemic uncertainty is included by averaging across the ensemble.
-Figure~\ref{MC_figure} shows five predictions of the network for the same validation example as in Fig.~\ref{example_prediction}.
-The epistemic uncertainty can be represented as the variation in the mean prediction across the different samples.
-The aleatoric and epistemic uncertainties are combined by averaging across 200 different predictions from the BNN.
+The epistemic uncertainty is included by averaging across the ensemble of 200 predictions from the BNN.
+Figure~\ref{MC_figure} shows five predictions of the network for the same test set example as in Fig.~\ref{example_prediction}.
+The epistemic uncertainty can be represented as the increase in the uncertainty due to averaging across the different samples.